lkandakji/CUNEX/README.md

 │   └── ...
 ```

 5. Preprocess your image dataset directory using the ```data_prep.ipynb``` notebook.
 The model expects the same file format for images that it was trained on (png).
 Conversion functions for BMP and WEBP are already included, and you can easily add a new cell to handle other file formats if needed.
+This should create a new directory ```imagesTs_renamed``` along with a ```name_mapping.csv```.

 # Run
 Run inference with ```nnunetv2/inference/inference.py```.
-Be sure to change paths where specified.
+Be sure to change paths where specified (using ```imagesTs_renamed``` as the input image path for predictions.
 The predicted masks are binary, so an additional directory ```/Dataset0001_imagesTs_pred_vis``` is made with visible masks for your viewing.

 # External Validation
 An AS-OCT image dataset for segmentation is made available here:  https://doi.org/10.6084/m9.figshare.c.7036994.v1
 It contains a total of 1168 AS-OCT images of patients with keratitis, including 768 full-frame images (6 patients).
 Each image has associated segmentation labels for lesions and cornea, and also labels of iris for full-frame images.
 Citation: Ye, Juan (2024).
 AIDK: An AS-OCT image dataset for deep learning-enabled segmentation and 3D reconstruction for keratitis. figshare.
 Collection.

+Another AS-OCT image dataset is available here: https://github.com/Legolas970424/CorneaNet/blob/master/data.rar.
+It contains overall 50 images of both healthy eyes and eyes with keratoconus.
+The exact split is not clear, but the authors note the images come from 72 eyes of 36 healthy subjects and 70 eyes of 57 patients with keratoconus.
+Measurements were taken using an ultra-high resolution OCT (UHR-OCT) system previously published here: https://opg.optica.org/boe/fulltext.cfm?uri=boe-8-2-1221.

 Although our data is not available publically, you may get in contact with me at smgxlk0@ucl.ac.uk to discuss potential collaborations.